Bogor Botanical Gardens: Background

-The area that is now Bogor Botanical Gardens was part of the samida (man-made forest) that was established at least around the era when Sri Baduga Maharaja (Prabu Siliwangi, 1474–1513) ruled the Sunda Kingdom, as written in the Batutulis inscription.
-This forest was created to protect seeds of rare trees.
 The forest remained neglected after the Sundanese kingdom was destroyed in the 16th century.
 In 1744 the Dutch East India Company established a garden and mansion at the site of the present botanical gardens in Buitenzorg (now known as Bogor).

 After the successful British invasion of Java in 1811, Stamford Raffles was appointed as the island's lieutenant-governor, and he took Buitenzorg Palace as his residence.
 During his rule in the palace, he had the garden re-landscaped into English-style garden.
 His wife, Olivia Mariamne Raffles, died in Buitenzorg on November 26, 1814, and was buried in Batavia.
 A memorial monument was built in the garden, as a commemoration for her.